2025 Storm Events in Irving

 Roofing Materials for Irving

 Standing seam metal roofing ranks as the top performer for Irving homes.
-While the upfront investment runs $10-14 per square foot, metal roofs deliver unmatched durability against both heat and hail.
-The material reflects up to 70 percent of solar radiation, keeping attic temperatures 30-40 degrees cooler than homes with dark asphalt shingles.
+Metal roofs deliver unmatched durability against both heat and hail, reflecting up to 70 percent of solar radiation and keeping attic temperatures 30-40 degrees cooler than homes with dark asphalt shingles.
 During hailstorms, quality 24-gauge or heavier panels withstand golf ball-sized hail without damage.
-With a 50-70 year lifespan and 15-25 percent insurance discounts, metal roofing often provides the lowest total cost of ownership.
+With a 50-70 year lifespan and substantial insurance discounts available, metal roofing often provides the lowest total ownership experience when factoring energy savings, insurance benefits, and avoided replacement cycles.

-For homeowners seeking excellent protection at a more accessible price point, Class 4 impact-resistant shingles represent the best value proposition.
-Priced at $5.50-8.50 per square foot, these SBS-modified asphalt shingles use rubberized polymers that absorb hail impact rather than cracking.
-Texas insurers typically offer 15-35 percent premium discounts for Class 4 roofs, often recovering the additional material cost within a few years.
+For homeowners seeking excellent protection at a more accessible entry point, Class 4 impact-resistant shingles represent the best value proposition in Irving's hail-prone market.
+These SBS-modified asphalt shingles use rubberized polymers that absorb hail impact rather than cracking.
+Texas insurers typically offer significant premium discounts for Class 4 roofs, often recovering the additional material investment within a few years.
 With proper installation and ventilation, these shingles last 25-35 years in Irving's climate.

 Concrete and clay tiles offer exceptional heat performance and Mediterranean aesthetics popular in Las Colinas, but carry important caveats.
 While tiles provide excellent thermal mass that buffers temperature extremes, clay tiles shatter when struck by hail larger than 1.5 inches.
 Concrete tiles fare somewhat better but still suffer impact damage.
-Both materials require structural assessment due to their weight and add $9-18 per square foot to project costs.
+Both materials require structural assessment due to their weight.

 Materials to avoid in Irving include standard 3-tab shingles, which typically fail within 15-20 years in local conditions, and dark-colored roofing of any type.
-Dark shingles reaching surface temperatures of 160-170 degrees age 5-7 years faster than light-colored alternatives on the same street.
+Dark shingles reaching surface temperatures of 160-170 degrees age significantly faster than light-colored alternatives on the same street.

 Roofing Permits in Irving